josephhaaga/dotfiles/README.md

 ## TODO
 - better articulate dependencies (e.g. pyenv) that cause `.zshrc` errors on Terminal start
+    - `brew` installs pyenv and neovim, but we need to set the global python and re-install neovim so YouCompleteMe installs can compile
 - install zsh
 - install oh-my-zsh
 - update .zshrc